202nd Rifle Division (Soviet Union): Battle of Kursk

 Both sides were in need of rest and replenishment after the winter battles and the front went into a relatively quiet period in the spring.
 When May began the 53rd Army was still in Reserve in the Steppe Military District.
 On May 3 the division returned to the active army in the 48th Army of Central Front; in June it was assigned to that Army's 42nd Rifle Corps, which also contained the 16th Lithuanian and 399th Rifle Divisions.
 On June 16 Colonel Vdovin left the division and was replaced in command by Col. Zinovii Savvich Revenko.
 As the 202nd rebuilt its strength it was noted at this time as having about 30 percent of its personnel from the 1925 age group.

-When the German Zitadelle offensive began on July 5 the 48th Army was on the right flank of Central Front with seven rifle divisions defending a 38km-wide front from Droskovo to Stepanishchevo to Verkhnyaya Gnilusha to the 2nd Five-Year Plan Sovkhoz.
+When the German Zitadelle offensive began on July 5 the 48th Army was on the right flank of Central Front with seven rifle divisions defending a 38 km-wide front from Droskovo to Stepanishchevo to Verkhnyaya Gnilusha to the 2nd Five-Year Plan Sovkhoz.
 Three divisions were in the first echelon with four, including the 202nd, occupying the second defensive zone.
 It had the 2nd Antitank Brigade and three tank regiments in support, plus the 1168th Cannon Artillery Regiment and three self-propelled artillery regiments.
 While the possibility of the main German attack from the north striking 48th Army was anticipated it was considered more likely to come against 13th Army to its left.
 In the event the assault by German 9th Army followed the more likely path and 48th Army played little role in the defensive battle.
 By July 15 the German forces had been fought to a standstill and the 48th, 13th, 70th, and 2nd Tank Armies were prepared to go over to the counteroffensive against the German grouping in the Oryol salient.